Puffy L'z: 2014–2018: Beginnings and Halal Gang

 Puffy L’z was born and raised in Regent Park, Toronto, the biggest social housing neighborhood based in Canada.
+He is of Somali descent.
 He began rapping in 2015 and released numerous freestyles during this time.
 His debut single Been Flexing was released on February 10, 2016, and amassed over 1 million views in the first year of release.
 He was featured on the track SuperStar by Nafe Smallz released on January 25, 2017.
 In early 2017, he performed 15 dates on Drake's Boy Meets World European Tour.
 He rose to fame as part of Halal Gang alongside Mustafa the Poet, Mo-G, Safe, and late rapper and long-time friend, Smoke Dawg, who was shot on Queen Street on Canada Day in 2018.
 As a result, Puffy L'z stopped making music for a while to mourn the death of his friend.
 Puffy alongside Halal Gang members Smoke Dawg and Prime Boys members Jay Whiss Donnie and Jimmy Prime come together to form the supergroup "Full Circle".